tanupoo/lorawan_toa/README.md

 ## graph_as923.py

-    It makes a set of figures about Time on Air and PHYPayload size, especially AS923 using matlib like below.
+    It makes a set of figures about Time on Air and PHYPayload size, especially LoRaWAN AS923 using matlib like below.

 ![LoRa ToA](lora_toa.png)